spotfiresoftware/SpotfireDockerScripts/README.md

     * Dockerfile – Docker image build file
     * fixnmproperties.sh – batch file for startup of Node Manager Docker container that fixes the node manager machine name

-## Example Docker Build Scripts
+## Example Docker Build and Run Commands
-The following are example docker build and run scripts for the various components provided with these scripts:
+The following are example docker build and run commands for the various components provided with these scripts:

  * Spotfire Server - Windows
     * Docker build with config